iltommi/qdb-documentation/source/reference/qdb_shell.rst

     Display basic usage information and lists all available commands.

 .. _qdbsh_exit:
 .. option:: exit

     Exit the shell.

+.. _qdbsh_cls:
+.. option:: cls

+    Clears the screen.

+.. _qdbsh_show:
+.. option:: show

+    Display the content of a time series table.

+.. _qdbsh_select:
+.. option:: select

+    Run a select query on the database.

 .. _qdbsh_blob_compare_and_swap:
 .. option:: blob_compare_and_swap <alias> <content> <comparand>